 Please consider getting help from an organization in your area before proceeding with court action.
 To find an organization, please go to the Where to Find Help tab at the top of this page.

 In Colorado, the term “parental responsibilities” is used instead of “custody.”
 It refers to the rights and responsibilities of a parent to care for his/her child.
-When a judge makes a decision about parental responsibilities (called “allocation of parental responsibilities”), this includes decisions about how much parenting time each parent will have with the child and which parent will get decision-making responsibilities for the child.* The parent who has responsibility for decision-making can decide the child's upbringing, including his or her education, health care, and religious training.** With respect to each issue affecting the child, the judge can allocate the decision-making responsibility to both parents (jointly) or to one parent (individually).* A judge will make this decision based on what is in the “best interests of the child”, taking into consideration the physical, mental, and emotional conditions and needs of the child.*** To read all of the factors that a judge will consider when allocating parental responsibilities and parenting time, go to How will a judge make a decision about allocation of parental responsibilities?
+When a judge makes a decision about parental responsibilities (called “allocation of parental responsibilities”), this includes decisions about how much parenting time each parent will have with the child and which parent will get decision-making responsibilities for the child.* The parent who has responsibility for decision-making can decide the child's upbringing, including his or her education, health care, and religious training.** With respect to each issue affecting the child, the judge can allocate the decision-making responsibility to both parents jointly (mutual) or to one parent individually (sole) or can order split decision-making.* A judge will make this decision based on what is in the “best interests of the child,” while placing highest consideration on the child's safety and the physical, mental, and emotional conditions and needs of the child.*** To read all of the factors that a judge will consider when allocating parental responsibilities and parenting time, go to How will a judge make a decision about allocation of parental responsibilities?

 ** See C.R.S. § 14-10-130(1)

 According to Colorado law, both parents have equal rights and responsibilities towards their child(ren) if they were married or if paternity has been established.* For parents who were not married when the child was born, paternity can be established in multiple ways, such as when the father signs an acknowledgment of paternity or it can be established in court.** To read the rest of the ways that paternity can be established, go to our CO Statutes page.
 The only way to legally change the equal right to make decisions about your child held by both parents is through a court order – usually after one or both parents file for allocation of parental responsibilities.